 Biology is described as the ‘science of life’ and biologists work in many different and diverse fields including cell biology, medicine, food production and ecology.

-The biology course is divided into 6 modules which cover a wide range of topics, from the foundations of biology which includes cell biology, biochemistry, DNA structure, function and cell division; to gas exchange in animals and transport in plants and animals.
-We also cover disease and the immune response.
+The biology course is divided into 6 modules which cover a wide range of topics, including cell biology, biochemistry, DNA structure, function and cell division, gas exchange in animals and transport in plants and animals, disease and the immune response.

 GCSE grades in 6-6 combined science or a grade 6 in biology (if studied as a separate science) and 6 in maths.

 Welcome evening for new parents [cancelled] 6:00pm on 22nd/29th June 2020